icerpc/icerpc-docs/pages/icerpc/slic-transport/streams.md

     Closed --> [*]
 ```

-The state machine doesn't have the `WaitForPeerConsume` state because the stream's write-side doesn't need to wait for
+The state machine doesn't have the `WaitForPeerReadsClosed` state because the stream's write-side doesn't need to wait
-the peer to consume all the data.
+for the peer to consume all the data.

 ### Read-side stream states